 Neither LastPass or 1Password have access to your secrets at any time.
 Software encrypts everything on the client side, using credentials under your control.
 At the very worst, the vendors can leak encrypted copies of your data

-Whereas LastPass and 1Password allow for the long-term sharing and coordination of secrets, One-Time Secret allows for the limited (one-time) sharing of any text data.
+Whereas LastPass and 1Password allow for the long-term sharing and coordination of secrets, One-Time Secret allowed for the limited (one-time) sharing of any text data.
 If you need to send a single credential, securely, from point A to B you could do so using One-Time Secret.
-The hosted server doesn’t store any data permanently.
-The data also automatically deletes itself once it’s been accessed.
-You can also proactively encrypt the data with an independent passphrase.
+The hosted server didn’t store any data permanently.
+The data also automatically deleted itself once it’s been accessed.
+You could also proactively encrypt the data with an independent passphrase.

 Not every secret you use is a password; some secrets are privileged credentials for programmatic resource access.
 These secrets might be the API keys for access hosting resources (AWS) or billing services (Stripe).
 Accidentally leaking these secrets can have hugely detrimental effects on your business.